 The countdown is over!
-Jazzfest 2015 kicks off tomorrow, and while the music and food will, no doubt, be amazing (no doubt pun intended), it does not appear that the weather will be.
-With tomorrow’s rain chances at 50% and Saturday’s at 90%, festers can be fairly certain that they will get at least a little soggy.
+Jazzfest 2019 kicks off tomorrow, and while the music and food will, no doubt, be amazing, it does not appear that the weather will be.
+With tomorrow’s rain chances at 90%, including fairly strong winds, thunderstorms, and significant accumulation, festers can be fairly certain that they will get, at best, a little soggy.
 While we can all agree that it would be more enjoyable to fest with the sun shining down on us and dry ground beneath our flip-flopped feet, we should prepare for, and even embrace, whatever Mother Nature sends our way.
-(After all, watching the skies open up and dancing to Dave Matthews in sideways rain two years ago is in my top ten Jazzfest moments.)
-There are, however, some ways to make yourself and your things a little less, well, wet.
-I posted these a couple of years ago, and they still apply today.
-Hope to see you at the fairgrounds!
+(After all, watching the skies open up and dancing to Dave Matthews in sideways rain in 2013 and seeing Keith Urban playing in the middle of a drenched crowd in an absolute deluge in 2015 are both in my top ten best Jazzfest moments.)
+There are, however, some ways to keep yourself and your things from getting entirely soaked.

 Rainy Fest Do’s

 - Pack a poncho.
 If you forget, there will be “entrepreneurs” selling them at the gate, but expect to overpay.